DeltaBG/ansible-role-icinga2-client/README.md

-# Ansible role for installing Icinga2 client
+# Ansible role for installing and configuring Icinga2 client

 ## Requirements

-This role depends on the extra plugin from `Galaxy deltabg.extended_facts`.
-Run `ansible-galaxy install -r DeltaBG.icinga2/requirements.yml` before using this role.

-This role is WIP
+In order to use this role, please refer to the complete documentation of the deltabg.icinga2 role [here](https://github.com/DeltaBG/ansible-role-icinga2).